 This application offers us a much more customized user experience.

-So if you're a user that's not too bothered about smearing the stunning, beautiful, spotless and almost artistic design of iOS with Google's poor, hayseed, and uncouth service, you can use the official Google Search application to find whatever kind of information you may be looking for or need as soon as possible.
+So if you're a user that's not too bothered about smearing the stunning, beautiful, spotless and almost artistic design of iOS with Google's poor, hayseed, and uncouth service, you can use the official Google App to find whatever kind of information you may be looking for or need as soon as possible.

 Built-in Google Now